-In figure \ref{gapopeningmass}, we see that Fung and Kanagawa's criteria show a linear evolution for the gap opening mass as a function of the viscosity, unlike Crida's criterion that levels off at low viscosity.
-This leveling off is caused by the fact that even when the viscosity vanishes, the planet is still in competition with the pressure of the disc to create a gap, creating a lower threshold for the gap opening mass.
-Moreover, there should be a threshold at low viscosity as the presence of vorticies generate a certain background level of turbulence, independently on the prescribed alpha viscosity.
+In Fig. \ref{gapopeningmass}, we see that Fung and Kanagawa's criteria show a linear evolution for the gap-opening mass as a function of the viscosity, unlike Crida's criterion that levels off at low viscosity.
+This leveling off is caused by the fact that even when the viscosity vanishes, the planet is still in competition with the pressure of the disc to create a gap, creating a lower threshold for the gap-opening mass.
+Moreover, there should be a threshold at low viscosity as the presence of vortices generates a certain background level of turbulence, independently of the prescribed alpha viscosity.

-In order to determine the influence of planetary gas accretion on the gap opening mass within our simulations, we investigated the gap opening masses of fixed mass planets in our simulations (squares on figure \ref{gapopeningmass}).
+In order to determine the influence of planetary gas accretion on the gap-opening mass within our simulations, we investigated the gap-opening masses of fixed mass planets in our simulations (squares in Fig. \ref{gapopeningmass}).
 Our planets with fixed mass seem to be opening gaps following Fung's criterion for $h = 0.05$ and high viscosity only.
-For the other aspect ratios, all gap opening criteria seem to be failing.
-We suspect that our simulations do not match directly any criteria as they are all derived from fits to simulations, inducing errors.
-Using the gap opening masses derived from the \cite{Crida2006} criterion (eq.\ref{eq3}) we actually find deeper gaps than $0.1 \; \Sigma_{\rm unp}$.
-It is also important to mention that we are investigating gap opening mass in non equilibrium discs: the mass accretion rate onto the star is evolving with time, as material is accreted onto the planet and the star.
-The previous studies \citep{Crida2006,Fung2014,Kanagawa2015} were made in equilibrium discs, meaning that the stellar accretion rate is constant with time.
-Having a viscously evolving disc may change the gap opening mass as the accretion onto the star will create a depletion of the inner disc, influencing the material around the planet and therefore influencing how the gap is opened (especially at high viscosities).
-To keep consistency, we therefore compare gap opening masses within our simulations.
+For the other aspect ratios, all gap-opening criteria seem to be failing.
+We suspect that our simulations do not match any criteria directly as they are all derived from fits to simulations and, a a result, inducing errors.
+Using the gap-opening masses derived from the \cite{Crida2006} criterion (Eq.\ref{eq3}) we actually find deeper gaps than $0.1 \; \Sigma_{\rm unp}$.
+It is also important to note that we are investigating gap-opening mass in non-equilibrium discs: the mass accretion rate onto the star is evolving over time as material is accreted onto the planet and the star.
+Earlier studies \citep{Crida2006,Fung2014,Kanagawa2015} were made on the basis of equilibrium discs, meaning that the stellar accretion rate is constant over time.
+Having a viscously evolving disc may change the gap-opening mass because the accretion onto the star leads to depletion in the inner disc, influencing the material around the planet and therefore influencing how the gap is opened (especially at high viscosities).
+To maintain consistency, we therefore compare gap-opening masses within our simulations.